BoringBoredom/Powerplan-Exporter/README.md

 This script exports the current power plan (including all hidden settings) as text file using *powercfg /QH* and then converts it to a bat file.
 If the text file already exists, exporting is skipped.
 This makes editing of the text file and direct conversion to a bat file possible.
 Manually change the name and description of the power plan in the bat file after converting.
-Only works with an english Windows version.
+Only works with an English Windows version.
+As workaround you can ask someone with the same Windows version to send you his *PowerplanSettings.txt*